alexander385/alexander385.github.io/_projects/8_project.md

 ---

-### Bridging the Digital Divide: The Computer Refurbishment Project
+#### Computer Refurbishment Project

-As schools transitioned to online learning during the COVID-19 pandemic, the education gap became painfully evident.
-Children from underprivileged families lacked access to the technology needed for virtual classrooms, leaving them at a severe disadvantage.
-To address this, we launched our first initiative: the Computer Refurbishment Project.
+Our first major initiative was the **Computer Refurbishment Project**, sparked by a simple observation from my mother: many companies throw away perfectly usable computers.
+As **COVID-19** shutdowns forced schools to switch to online learning, the digital divide between privileged and underprivileged children became painfully visible.
+We saw an immediate need for affordable or donated technology, so we **partnered with local businesses** to collect and refurbish their old PCs and laptops.

-INOPIA partnered with local companies to collect discarded computers, which our volunteers refurbished.
-We installed essential software and ensured the devices were ready for immediate use by students.
-Collaborating with Nuremberg Engagiert, an initiative of the city of Nuremberg, we distributed these computers to families in need.
-Over time, the project grew significantly, and by the end, we had refurbished and delivered more than 300 computers, helping children access education and bridge the digital divide.
-This project was a testament to INOPIA’s mission of delivering scalable solutions to real-world challenges.
+Using mostly open-source software like Linux helped us keep costs down and ensure these computers were ready for basic educational use.
+We then worked hand in hand with the **Stabstelle Bürgerschaftliches Engagement** (a civic engagement department in Nuremberg) to **distribute over 250 refurbished computers** to families lacking digital access.
+Beyond simply handing out devices, we found ourselves forming a supportive network with city officials, small-to-medium enterprises, and grassroots volunteers—all united by the goal of closing the technology gap for young learners.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">